SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: ``4``

   The minimum number of particles per packet to merge.
+Must be greater or equal to 4.

 .. py:data:: merge_max_packet_size